People & Culture

 In 2019, close to 400 talents met in Cannes (France) for two intensive days of learning from subject matter experts, exchanging ideas, sharing experience and networking with their peers.

 The ‘Learning Week’ at MCI is about generating and sustaining enthusiasm for learning and development all year round.
 Designed and driven by local offices, the Learning Week is the opportunity to motivate talents with creative work-related activities that complement learning opportunities provided throughout the year.
 Learning Week’s empower offices to shape their programmes according to local needs to ensure maximum relevance, talent participation and engagement.

 Health & Wellness Activities: Nurturing Our Talent

-With tight deadlines, high pressure projects and international travel, working in the strategic services and events industry can be both physically and emotionally demanding.
-This makes it especially important for a large business such as MCI to promote health, nutrition and exercise programmes to enhance our employees’ well-being.
+With tight deadlines, high-pressure projects and international travel, working in the strategic services and events industry can be both physically and emotionally demanding.
+This makes it especially important for MCI to promote health, nutrition and exercise programmes to enhance our employees’ wellbeing.